Shreya-Mendi/Bootcamp_project/README.md

 🌍 Global Flight Snapshot (via OpenSky Network)

 This project is a Streamlit dashboard that visualizes live aircraft data from the OpenSky Network API.
 It fetches a real-time snapshot of active flights (~1,800 aircraft globally) and displays:

 Number of active flights

 Top 30 countries by active flights (bar chart)

 Scatter map of global flight positions

 Top 10 Airlines departed from RDU in the last 6 hours

+Airline Profile Comparison (provides profile comparisons of various airlines based on data fetched from the AviationStack API)

 📦 Prerequisites